rgripper/webcomponent-esbuild/post.md

 > Make sure you define custom elements with a prefix, e.g. `myproj-button`

 > Currently, there is no API to remove or redefine custom elements.
 You would not care about it in production.
-But in dev mode there is Hot Module Reloading.
-Any change in the module containing your element will cause it to be eloaded in the browser and initialization code to rerun.
-That would lead to another call to `window.customElements.define` and subsequent error `TODO: error text`.
-TODO: rewrite it with a better explanation
+But in dev mode you probably run a Hot Module Reloader (HMR).
+You make a change in your code and HMR reruns it without refreshing the page.
+Your code makes a call to `window.customElements.define` **again** with the same tag name.
+Bam!
+You've got an error: `Uncaught DOMException: CustomElementRegistry.define: 'evil-plan' has already been defined as a custom element`.

 ## Preview